secureCodeBox/secureCodeBox/scanners/ncrack/README.md

 <b> IMPORTANT: Use an extra empty line at the end of your files, otherwise the last letter of the last line will be omitted (due to a bug in k8) </b>

 Now we created a secret named "ncrack-lists".
-Before we can use the files, we have to install the ncrack ScanType:
+Before we can use the files, we have to install the Ncrack ScanType:

 ```bash
 cat <<EOF | helm install ncrack ./scanners/ncrack --values -